Get In Touch

 However, other cleanrooms must keep humidity within a narrow range, which means they need the capability to both dehumidify and humidify the air.

-Filtration is key in HVAC systems, keeping the air clean of contaminants.
+Filtration is paramount in HVAC systems, especially when it comes to cleanrooms.
 High-efficiency filters in these systems remove the smallest particles with ease, helping cleanrooms reach their proper standards.
 Multiple stages of filtration remove excess particles at every step.

 HEPA and ULPA Filters